its-aayan555/TNSIF-CoreJava-CodeBase/XEYRON BANK TNSIF COREJAVA PROJECT/README.md

     CREATE DATABASE bankingsystemdb;

+2. To avoid connection errors during initial setup, edit your DatabaseManager.java file to use your MySQL root credentials instead:
+   ---ruby
+   conn = DriverManager.getConnection(
+      "jdbc:mysql://localhost:3306/bankingsystemdb",
-2. To avoid connection errors during initial setup, edit your DatabaseManager.java file to use your MySQL root credentials instead: conn = DriverManager.getConnection( "jdbc:mysql://localhost:3306/bankingsystemdb", "root", // change this to your MySQL root username "your_root_password" // change this to your MySQL root password );
+      "root", // change this to your MySQL root username "your_root_password" // change this to your MySQL root password );
+   ---

-3. Table Creation
+4. Table Creation
     Once you run the main Java file (ConsoleApp.java), it will automatically be created.

 ---